taverianov/cloudlinux-documentation/docs/shared/elevate/README.md

 It's possible to add missing repositories and packages to ELevate yourself, if you're so inclined.
 Please check the [Contribution](/shared/elevate/#contribution) section for more information on how to do so.

+### What packages can I expect to be upgraded?

+Aside from CloudLinux and AlmaLinux packages, the CloudLinux Elevate includes the extendable "vendors" mechanism that contains migration data for some frequently used third-party system components.

+That migration data is only activated when the corresponding package repositories are present and enabled on the pre-upgrade system.

+Some of the vendors shipping by default include:

+* Imunify360 and KernelCare
+* EPEL (Extra Packages for Enterprise Linux)

 ### Will it interrupt my server's functionality?

 Yes.